1jour1vin

 Nose

-Spices, dark fruits, and delicate wood aromas; the nose is dense, expressive, and intense.
+Spices, dark fruits, and delicate woody notes; the nose is rich, expressive, and intense

-Powerful, concentrated, elegant, and structured, with aromas of prunes, blackberries, and vanilla.
-On the palate, the tannins are very solid but softened by prolonged aging in oak.
+Powerful, concentrated, elegant, and well-structured, with aromas of prunes, blackberries, and vanilla; on the palate, the tannins are very firm but softened by extended aging in oak

 Serve